-Figure 6.2.
-Vertical Lake profiles for temperature (°C; left panels) and dissolved oxygen (mg/L; right panels) at the deepest basin in Lake Dalrymple (LDR2; Figure 6.1).
-Profiles are separated by season (Spring = May & Jun; Summer = Jul, Aug, Sep; Fall = Oct & Nov) and by sampling year.
+Note: temperature (°C; left panels) and dissolved oxygen (mg/L; right panels); Spring = May & Jun; Summer = Jul, Aug, Sep; Fall = Oct & Nov.

-The thermal difference between surface (warmer) and subsurface (colder), creates a separation of water layers (thermal stratification), where the warmer water at the surface (epilimnion) loses its ability to hold oxygen, resulting in lower DO levels whereas the colder water near the bottom (hypolimnion) has more DO levels.
+The thermal difference between surface (warmer) and subsurface (colder), creates a separation of water layers (thermal stratification), where the warmer water at the surface (epilimnion) loses its ability to hold oxygen, resulting in lower DO levels whereas the colder water near the bottom

+(hypolimnion) has more DO levels.
 The layer in between the epilimnion and hypolimnion is called the thermocline.
 However, the DO level near the bottom tends to decrease as the season progresses as organic matter settles to the bottom.
 This results in a sharp decrease in temperature and DO during the height of summer.